michael-gutman/CS146-notes/pre-mid-lectures.md

+**I doubt anyone besides me is actually ever going to look at these, so if you are, note that a lot of the formatting is broken in this file.
+Potentially, it's broken in the files that make it up, either way, sorry.
+Feel free to submit a pull request if you really want to fix the formatting**

 CS146 Lecture 2 January 9, 2018 \# Reasoning about side-effects For pure
 functional programming- substitution model Can the substitution model be adapted? - "state of the world" is an extra input and output at each